George Armour: Chicago Fire and after

-The Great Chicago Fire "was a conflagration that burned from Sunday, 8 October, to early Tuesday, 10 October 1871.
-The fire killed up to 300 people, destroyed roughly 3.3 square miles (9 km2) of Chicago, Illinois, and left more than 100,000 residents homeless."
-Armour and his partners apparently came through physically unscathed but their various business affairs were totally disrupted.
+The Great Chicago Fire burned from Sunday, 8 October, to early Tuesday, 10 October 1871.
+The fire killed up to 300 people, destroyed roughly 3.3 square miles (9 km2) of Chicago, Illinois, and left more than 100,000 residents homeless.
+Armour and his partners were physically unharmed but their various business affairs were disrupted.
 The offices of Armour, Dole and Co, Munger & Wheeler were destroyed as well as Armour, Dole & Co Elevator "A", the MLTC offices, the Merchants Insurance Company offices – which were exploded to make a fire break that failed – and the CBT offices.

-The story of how the MLTC was able to move the bank's funds at the height of the fire is well-described in The Advancement of Chicago as a Financial Center up to the Close of the Nineteenth Century.
+The story of how the MLTC was able to move the bank's funds at the height of the fire is described in The Advancement of Chicago as a Financial Center up to the Close of the Nineteenth Century.
 Also described was the setting up of an improvised bank in Solomon A Smith's dining room on Monday, 9 October and recreating all the accounts even with all the banks and most of the customer's records had been destroyed.

 The Munn & Scott affair occurred, starting in 1872.
 See below.

 In 1875, Armour was elected president of the CBT.
-(Note: It seems likely Armour's election was in response or somehow related to Armour's benevolence in the Munn & Scott affair.)
+(Note: Armour's election followed his purchase of the Munn interests during the 1872 affair described below.)
 During his tenure, on 14 January, the King of Hawaii visited the CBT trading floor and a racist incident occurred.
 It was covered in detail by the Chicago Tribune.
 Also during the year, for the first time, memberships could be bought and sold and a committee was instituted to report of the recommendation of situating a US mint in Chicago.
 The report was an added as an appendix to the CBT annual report.

 There were few further impediments to growth.
 By 1885, the capacity of the Armour, Dole & Co grain elevators was 6,350,000 bushels with a total shipping and receiving capacity of 1,500,000 per day.